Thrillers, Chillers & Sci-Fi Killers. Whether you believe the bible is true or not true, it contains stories that trigger imagination.

 Finally she heard it.
 A gruff anguished syllable came from his mouth.
 “Go!”

-Up there in the highlands, when all the activity was done and the quietness of nature filled the air, she drifted back into her body.
+Up in the hills, the quietness of nature filled the air, and she drifted back into her body.
 Sensation returned.
 Like an unexpected predator, the sting of her beloved father’s betrayal ripped open her heart.

 Her pain spilled out onto everything.
 Even the mountains that usually brought her peace were cruel.
 Giving dimension to her circumstance, they reminded her that she was as an ant, a creature of little consequence.